GigawattDigital/securesilo/README.md

 our own.

 You can create your own plugins, use plugins contributed by the community or purchase proprietary plugins from third parties.
-You can also sell your own plugins to other securesilo users on the soon-to-be-released securesilo plugin marketplace.
+You can also share your plugins, or sell them to other securesilo users on the soon-to-be-released securesilo plugin marketplace.

 ## How do I get started?